pc2/HPCC_FPGA/docs/source/index.rst

 =============================================

 This repository contains a more detailed documentation of the HPC Challenge Benchmark for FPGA.
-In contrast to the code documentation maintained using doxygen, this documentation focuses on a broader picture for all benchmarks.
+In contrast to the code documentation maintained using Doxygen, this documentation focuses on a broader picture for all benchmarks.
-This inculdes more detailed description of the benchmark implementations, the configuration options and their impact on performance and resource usage, and performance results for selected FPGAs with the used configurations.
+This includes a more detailed description of the benchmark implementations, the configuration options and their impact on performance and resource usage, and performance results for selected FPGAs with the used configurations.

 .. toctree::